-

 Put simply, all of the available evidence from the closest comparable lease sales indicated bidding levels would not approach the level needed to generate the estimated revenue.

-The lease sale result confirmed our analysis (see more in Q4) as the auction only brought in $16.5 million in revenues, less than 1% of what CBO estimated.
+The lease sale result confirmed our analysis (see more in Q4) as the auction only brought in $16.5 million in total revenues, less than 1% of what CBO estimated.
 In November 2021, the CBO further lowered their original estimate of federal receipts to $35 million.

 In January 2021, the Bureau of Land Management (BLM), under the U.S. Department of the Interior (DOI), held the first of two auctions for leases to develop oil and gas resources in the Coastal Plain of the ANWR in Alaska.